kconragan/conragan/content/blog/capture-one-orton-effect/index.md

 +++
 draft = true
 date = 2024-03-01T13:00:18-08:00
-title = "Tuorial: Create The Orton Effect In Capture One" slug = "capture-one-orton-effect"
+title = "Create The Orton Effect In Capture One...Kind Of!" slug = "capture-one-orton-effect"
 +++